marlene32100/nordicGlamping/README.md

 I was expecting the content to fade just once, but it turned out that the content was fading all the time whenever a scroll was detected.

-To reach a similar intent without spending too much time, I simply added a JQuery fadeIn effect with a delay; in this way the content now fades in after the first scroll, one after another, from the first section to the last.
+To reach a similar intent without spending too much time fixing the code, I simply added a JQuery fadeIn effect with a delay; in this way the content now fades in after the first scroll, one after another, from the first section to the last.

 It is not what I initially wanted to, but the effect is smooth and nice.